nteetor/yonder/docs/inputs/linkinput.md

   Button inputs are useful as triggers for reactive or observer expressions.
   The reactive value of a button input begins as `NULL`, but subsequently is the number of clicks.

-  A submit input is a special type of button used to control form input submission.
-Because of their specific usage, submit inputs do not require an `id`, but may have a specified `value`.
-Submit inputs will _not_ freeze all reactive inputs, see [formInput()].
 parameters:
 - name: id
   description: A character string specifying the id of the reactive input.
 - name: label
   description: |-
-    A character string specifying the label text on the button input.
+    A character string specifying the label text on the button or link input.
-- name: value
-  description: |-
-    A character string specifying the value of a submit input, defaults to `label`.
-This value is used to distinguish form submission types in the case where a form input has multiple submit inputs.
-- name: fill
-  description: |-
-    One of `TRUE` or `FALSE` specifying if the button fills the entire width of its parent, defaults to `FALSE`.
 - name: stretch
   description: |-
     One of `TRUE` or `FALSE` specifying stretched behaviour for